 - The Cunninghams

-Mr. Pritchard has been given the “Highest Rating for Legal Ability and General Recommendation” by Martindale Hubbell American Law Directory, and the Law Bulletin Publishing Company’s Leading Lawyer Network has named him a “Super Lawyer” and among the “Top 5% of all Lawyers in Illinois.”
+Mr. Pritchard has been given the “Highest Rating for Legal Ability and General Recommendation” by Martindale Hubbell Law Directory, and the Law Bulletin Publishing Company’s Leading Lawyer named him among the “Top 5% of all Lawyers in Illinois.”
 Additionally, Mr. Pritchard has been named to the Illinois “Super Lawyers” list for the past decade.

 Mr. Pritchard is also a Medical Ethicist.
 He has published and lectured on medical and ethical issues, and has served on the Ethics Advisory Board of Children’s Memorial Hospital.
-As a part of his many years of helping families with problems, including children suffering from cerebral palsy and other brain and birth injuries, Mr. Pritchard has served on the Board of United Cerebral Palsy of Greater Chicago, and as Board President of the Legal Assistance Foundation of Chicago.
-Mr. Pritchard currently serves as Chairman of the Board of Directors of Friends Without A Border, which founded and runs Angkor Hospital For Children in Siem Reap, Cambodia.
-Mr. Pritchard invites you to visit both the United Cerebral Palsy and Friends websites and support both these amazing institutions at http://www.ucpnet.org/ and www.FWAB.org, respectively.
+As a part of his many years of helping families with problems, including children suffering from cerebral palsy and other brain and birth injuries, Mr. Pritchard has served on the Board of The United Cerebral Palsy of Greater Chicago, and as Board President of the Legal Assistance Foundation of Chicago.
+Mr. Pritchard currently serves as Executive Director of Friends without a Border, which founded Angkor Hospital for Children in Cambodia and Lao Friends Hospital for Children in Lao PDR.